m-alqblawi/Islamic_Eval_2025/README.md

 python main.py
 ```

-## Features

-- Text cleaning and normalization for Arabic text
-- Intelligent merging of consecutive Quranic verses
-- LLM-powered verification of text matches
-- Progress tracking and result caching
-- Professional error handling and logging

 ## Input Data

-The system expects a JSON file named `dev_top20_matches.pkl` containing the queries and candidate matches to process.
+The system expects a PKL file named `dev_top20_matches.pkl` containing the queries and candidate matches to process.

 ## Output

-Results are saved in compressed joblib format as `final.jbl`.
+Results are saved in compressed joblib format as `final.jbl` in the result folder.